nuevephp/reddit-clone-amber/README.md

 Following from the tutorial of 12 projects in 12 Weeks with Rails.

-### To do
+### Features
-- Voting
-    - Upvote
-    - Downvote
+- Authentication
-- Comment
+- Posting
-    - Body should be validated to not allow empty
-- Auth
+- Commenting
-    - Allow non logged in users to see posts

 ## Getting Started